tensorflow/community/rfcs/20200712-tfrt-kernel-fallback.md

     implementing all of it would require a significant amount of time.
 Instead, we will start by adding most common and easy functionality.
-If certain functionality is only used by a handful of kernels, it might make sense to implement TFRT native kernels instead.
+If certain functionality is only used by a handful of kernels, it might make sense to implement TFRT native kernels or rely on runtime fallback instead.
 One notable example is [ResourceMgr](https://cs.opensource.google/tensorflow/tensorflow/+/master:tensorflow/core/framework/resource_mgr.h;l=152?q=ResourceMgr).
     We might support it later, but it is definitely not first priority due to extra effort required.